NilsIrl/pass-fxa/README.md

 A program that uses Firefox's builtin password manager with [zx2c4's pass][pass].

-It is meant to be use instead of other traditional browser extensions such as [passff] and [Browserpass][browserpass] with the following benefits:
+It is meant to be used instead of other traditional browser extensions such as [passff] and [Browserpass][browserpass] with the following benefits:

 * More portable: there is no need to install native messaging host